Secret Land

 "Secret Land" is a 1988 pop song by German singer Sandra.
 It was written by Uwe Gronau, Hubert Kemmler, Michael Cretu, Mats Björklund, Susanne Müller-Pi, Klaus Hirschburger and Michael Höing, and produced by Cretu.
 It is an adaptation of the 1987 Kemmler-produced song "Trenchcoat Man" recorded by the short-lived German band Fabrique, the members of which were Gronau and Höing.

 "Secret Land" was released in September 1988 as the second single preceding Sandra's third studio album, Into a Secret Land.
 The song charted in the top 10 in Germany and Switzerland, and reached the top 20 in a number of other European countries.
 It was also a no. 11 and no. 13 airplay hit in Germany and Austria, respectively.
 It also charted on the pan-European airplay chart at no. 43 and no. 24 on the sales chart.

 In 1999, a remix of the song was released on Sandra's compilation My Favourites.
 It was released as a single to promote the album, but only met with minor success in Germany.
 The track was remixed again for her 2006 compilation Reflections.

 Music videos

-The music video was directed by Bulle Bernd and filmed in the French region of Normandy.
+The music video was directed by Bulle Bernd and filmed in the French regions of Normandy and Brittany, respectively in the Mont-Saint-Michel and along the shores of the walled port city of Saint-Malo.
 The clip was released on Sandra's VHS video compilation 18 Greatest Hits in 1992 as well as the 2003 DVD The Complete History.

 A new music video was filmed for the 1999 remix, directed by Thomas Job, which was also released on The Complete History DVD.

+Critical reception

+A review in Pan-European magazine Music & Media stated that the "breathy semi-spoken vocals in the intro, a la Donna Summer, lead into a naggingly effective song".